Ruthwicked17/TLBC_DC-DC_Converter/README.md

 and also understand its modes of operation

 ## Objective
+* understanding the basics of three level boost converter
+* understanding maximum power point tracking
-The primary objective of this project is to design, implement and test a three level boost converter with MPPT for PV energy conversion using the technique incremental conductance.
+* Design, implement and test a three level boost converter with MPPT for PV energy conversion using the technique incremental conductance.
-This project will be done from scratch with the objective of maximum learning about the concepts.
-Analyze the performance of the three level boost converter.
+* Analyze the performance of the three level boost converter.